 In terms of the availability of incentive instruments, the key issue is whether there are good proxies for the agent's performance to base their compensation on.
 When an agent is paid on the basis of some performance measure, they will have incentives to increase the performance measure, which might not produce the desired results.
-The basic analytic point here is captured evocatively in the title of a classic article in the management literature: "On the Folly of Rewarding A, While Hoping for B."151 In the teacher context, there might not be great proxies even for the relatively measurable aspects of the job.
+The basic analytic point here is captured evocatively in the title of a classic article in the management literature: "On the Folly of Rewarding A, While Hoping for B." In the teacher context, there might not be great proxies even for the relatively measurable aspects of the job.
 Consider the practice of paying teachers based on their students' test scores.
 The hope is that doing so will motivate teachers to teach better.
-But following the introduction of incentive pay based on test scores for teachers in Atlanta, ten teachers and administrators were caught helping students cheat on the test to inflate their scores.152 Put simply: you get what you pay for.
+But following the introduction of incentive pay based on test scores for teachers in Atlanta, ten teachers and administrators were caught helping students cheat on the test to inflate their scores.
+Put simply: you get what you pay for.

-The implication for the optimal design of incentives is that the fall in effort on the measurable dimension of performance from switching from a high-powered incentive scheme to low-powered incentives depends on how well that dimension of performance can in fact be measured.153 In teaching, test scores are a potentially problematic measure even of the aspects of teacher performance they purport to measure, as the cheating scandal illustrates in extreme form.
+The implication for the optimal design of incentives is that the fall in effort on the measurable dimension of performance from switching from a high-powered incentive scheme to low-powered incentives depends on how well the former dimension of performance can in fact be measured.
+In teaching, test scores are a potentially problematic measure even of the aspects of teacher performance they purport to measure, as the cheating scandal illustrates in extreme form.
 This measurement problem then reduces the benefit, in terms of student learning, of paying teachers based on the proxy.
-In contrast, in the corporate context, we lack this problem of a poor proxy for shareholder value.
+In contrast, in the corporate context, there are excellent performance measures available for shareholder value.
 The shareholder value component of shareholder welfare is ultimately revealed over time as the firm's cash flows are realized.
-Executive compensation plans make use of that fact by employing equity-
+Executive compensation plans make use of that fact by employing equity-based pay and explicit bonus schemes tied to accounting measures of earnings to generate incentives to maximize shareholder value.
+We believe that equity-based pay can provide substantial alignment between management's incentives and shareholder value.
+Giving up on those incentives would therefore result in a substantial loss in shareholder value.

-151 Steven Kerr, On the Folly of Rewarding A, While Hoping for B, 18 ACAD.
+&lt;sup>160 Steven Kerr, On the Folly of Rewarding A, While Hoping for B, 18 ACAD.
 OF MGMT.
 J. 769 (1975).

-152 Annie Murphy Paul, Atlanta teachers were offered bonuses for high test scores.
+&lt;sup>161 Annie Murphy Paul, Atlanta teachers were offered bonuses for high test scores.
 Of course they cheated, WASH.
 POST, April 16, 2015.